greymd/egzact/README.md

 ![logo](./img/logo.png)
 # Simplify what can hardly be done with Shell.
-New command line tools for
+New command line tools with three concepts.

 * Enumeration of various patterns from standard input.
 * Useful equivalents for existent Linux commands (like [nixar](https://github.com/askucher/nixar)).